 - Do you have any artificial joints, or have you had a hip replacement?

 - Is your immune system impaired or compromised?

 - Do you have a history of bacterial endocarditis?

 When Do Patients Need Tooth Extractions?

-A tooth extraction is a common dental procedure which your trusted dentist in Anderson, SC can perform.
-Teeth are most often removed as the result of an injury, but other circumstances which may require the removal of one or more teeth may include:
+A tooth extraction is a common dental procedure and something our Anderson, SC dentist performs in our office.
+Some of the circumstances that could require the removal of one or more teeth include:

 Solving “Crowded Mouth” Problems

 Teeth that are too large for a patient’s mouth, or are too numerous can become problematic and need to be removed to create enough room for the other teeth.